zerion87/climateguard-dashboard/README.md

 - **Time Slider**: Allows users to view temperature data at different times over the past 24 hours.
 - **Real-time Updates**: The map and data are updated every 30 seconds to provide the latest temperature readings.
 - **Temperature Trends**: Shows whether the temperature has increased, decreased, or remained the same with trend arrows.
+- **Tooltip**: Show Temperature, Sensor ID and Timestamp in a Tooltip
+- **Autozoom**: Zoom in to the lowest level with all available Sensors

 ### Technologies Used